Irena Spasić

 Irena Spasić is a Serbian computer scientist specializing in text mining of biomedical information, with applications including exometabolomics.
-She is a professor of computer science and informatics at Cardiff University, director of the Cardiff University Data Innovation Research Institute, chief scientist for AI development at IPwe, and since 2020 a Fellow of the Learned Society of Wales.
+She is a professor of computer science and informatics at Cardiff University, director of the Cardiff University Data Innovation Research Institute, and since 2020 a Fellow of the Learned Society of Wales.

 Spasić is a graduate of the University of Belgrade and earned her Ph.D. in computer science at the University of Salford.
 She was a postdoctoral researcher at the University of Manchester before taking her present position in Cardiff.